 Remember, the success of your business is down to you, and you alone.
-There are literally hundreds of thousands of SEO articles freely available on the web, so there's no excuse!
+There are hundreds of thousands of SEO articles freely available on the web, so there's no excuse!
 Start learning about how to optimise your website today.

 If you're still struggling with Twitter, I love this article by Chris Brogan on 50 Ideas on Using Twitter for Business.
 Remember, in the first two years of Creative Boom – I used Twitter alone to build my profile.
-It's pretty powerful stuff and you can benefit from it too.
+It's pretty powerful stuff, and you can benefit from it too.

 Show off your expertise

-When I faced tough times during the recession of 2008, I decided to start my own blog, writing helpful content and tips for other businesses.
+When I faced tough times during the recession of 2008, I decided to start my blog, writing helpful content and tips for other businesses.
 I'd share my trade secrets and help others to resolve problems, all through articles on my website.
-This meant that people saw my skills and expertise.
+It meant that people saw my skills and expertise.
 They could see that I was able to provide the services I said I could.
 Do the same for your own business.
 Start putting content out there that will impress, educate and attract potential clients.
 It builds trust and credibility – something that is essential for any freelancer.

 Pull together a database

 Marketing is about raising the profile of your business.
 It's about presenting yourself to the world and attracting clients that want to work with you.
 Get your profile right and start to get out there.
 Use your new 'database' to target businesses.
 Go to networking events, get listed on directories.
 Do everything you can to get noticed.
-Read 100 inspiring ideas to market your business and you'll be on the right track.
+Read 100 inspiring ideas to market your business, and you'll be on the right track.

-It's pretty darn likely that most agencies will already have a number of freelancers on their books, so you have to get them to notice you.
+It's pretty darn likely that most agencies will already have several freelancers on their books, so you have to get them to notice you.
 Offer a discount for the first project – as a 'welcome package'.
 Do anything that gets your foot in the door.
 And once you're in, don't screw it up!
 Read this article on how to successfully freelance for agencies and you should have a long and prosperous relationship.

 Look after your clients

 Find ways to organically grow them, i.e. extend the work you do for them.
-Above all, become such a huge part of their company that they can't live without you.
+Above all, become such a massive part of their company that they can't live without you.
 Read this article on how to keep clients happy.